ditz1/shabengine/README.md

 ---

 ### Engine Info
-By default, the engine will run in debug mode.
+By default, the engine will run in debug mode <br />
-In debug mode, by default the engine will draw bones.
+In debug mode, by default the engine will draw bones <br />
-Press V to toggle bone drawing,
+Press V to toggle bone drawing <br />
-Press B to toggle debug mode,
+Press B to toggle debug mode <br />

 #### Made using Raylib
 [https://www.raylib.com/]